Kushagra007-dev/LendingClubCaseStudy/README.md

     - People who have experience of more than 10 years are ikely to be at default for higher amount and rate of interest.
     - People who took loan for tenure of 60 months are likey to be default for higher amount, rate of interest and DTI.
     - As the rate of interest increases with the loan amount , people are more likely to be at default.
-    - Maximum applicants from charged off group have high loan and more bankruptcies records on their name
+    - Maximum applicants from charged off group have high loan and more bankruptcies records on their name.
-    - Maximum applicants from charged off group with higher DTI have 1 bankruptcy record
+    - Maximum applicants from charged off group with higher DTI have 1 bankruptcy record.
     - Maximum applicants from charged off group have higher rate of interest have more records for derogatory on their name.
     - Maximum applicants from charged off group with higher DTI have 1 derogatory record.